QuantEcon/lecture-jax/lectures/jax_intro.md

 ### Differences

-One difference between NumPy and JAX is that, when running on a GPU, JAX uses 32 bit floats by default.
+One difference between NumPy and JAX is that JAX currently uses 32 bit floats by default.

 This is standard for GPU computing and can lead to significant speed gains with small loss of precision.